-Yes, the Company's tabulation, registration and reporting system has been reviewed and tested by an independent third party in accordance with the Philippine Standards on Related Services 4400 Agreed Upon Procedure issued by the Auditing Standards and Practices Council and the independent third party checked the completeness and accuracy of encoded proxies and voting instructions as well as the completeness and accuracy of the voting and attendance reports generated by the system at the June 14, 2013 Annual Meeting of Stockholders.
+Yes, the Company's tabulation, registration and reporting system has been reviewed and tested by Sycip Gorres Velayo & Co. in accordance with the Philippine Standards on Related Services 4400 Agreed-upon Procedures issued by the Auditing Standards and Practices Council.
+Representatives from Sycip Gorres Velayo & Co. were present in the Annual Meeting and checked the completeness and accuracy of the encoded proxies and voting instructions received as well as the completeness and accuracy of the attendance and voting reports generated by the system at the June 10, 2014 Annual Meeting of Stockholders.